Kalixone/ShareRide/README.md

-# 🚗 Overview of Car Sharing Service Online
+# 🚗 Overview of ShareRide

-Welcome to the documentation for the "Car Sharing Service" project, developed using Java Spring Boot.
+Welcome to the documentation for the "ShareRide" project, developed using Java Spring Boot.

-The Car Sharing Service is a modern, web-based platform designed to manage the entire lifecycle of car rentals.
+The ShareRide project is a modern, web-based platform designed to manage the entire lifecycle of car rentals.
 This application provides a streamlined solution for both car sharing service administrators and users, enhancing the efficiency of managing car inventory, rentals, and payments.

 With this service, you can perform a wide range of operations, including: